codecypher/LearnAI/Level-0/swe/peopleware.md

-# Part IV Growing Productive Teams
+# Part IV: Growing Productive Teams

+Think about enjoyable work experiences from your career.

+What was it that made the experience such a pleasure?
+The simplistic answer is, “Challenge.”

-Good work experiences always have a measure of challenge to them.
+> Good work experiences have always got a fair measure of challenge about them.

-## Chapter 21
+What is in the foreground of most of our prized work memories is _team interaction_.

+When a group of people fuse into a meaningful whole, the entire character of the work changes.

+The challenge of the work is important, but not in and of itself; it is important because it gives us something to focus on together.

+The challenge is the instrument for our coming together.

+In the best work groups, the ones in which people have the most fun and perform at their upper limits, team interactions are everything.

+> People work better and have more fun when the team comes together.

+Part IV looks into the concept of the successfully bonded team and things you can do to help such teams happen.

+## 21 The Whole Is Greater Than the Sum of the Parts

 > team + jell = momentum